 Participants contributing to the exhibition will present artworks and environments that convey a future which contains many familiar aspects of Singapore today.
 These provide a lens which can be used to examine Singapore and the city of tomorrow.

 The exhibition will include graphics and films depicting scenarios for Singapore’s future – such as the development of green-buildings and the expansion of vertical farms.
-It is reflection of Singapore’s never-ending process of preparing for the future.
+It is a reflection of Singapore’s never-ending process of preparing for the future.

 Five Acts at the ArtScience Museum to Echo the Singapore Bicentennial Experience